robotix/2020.robotix.in/COMPONENTS/auto-event.md

 ---
 layout: post
-title: Component List - Cubiscan
+title: Component List - Autonomous Event
-permalink: /event/cubiscan/components/
+permalink: /event/auto-event/components/
 ---
-Here is the component list for the event [CUBISCAN](/tutorial/event/cubiscan/).
+Here is the component list for the [autonomous event](/tutorial/event/auto-event/).
 All the components will be available online.
 They can also be bought from Bots and Chips, Prem-Bazaar, Kharagpur (9002293985).

 | Materials                                         | Qunatity    |
 |---------------------------------------------------|-------------|